-I <insert name > have read my school's Child Protection Policy and the associated guidance as above and agree that I understand my role and responsibilities as a Governor in relation to safeguarding children and promoting their welfare at Garston Manor School.
+I <insert name..... > have read my school's Child Protection Policy and the associated guidance as above and agree that I understand my role and responsibilities as a Governor in relation to safeguarding children and promoting their welfare at Ashfield Junior School.

-Signed ..... and returned to Chair of Governors/ Link
+Signed:..... and returned to Chris Holt on